-One of the first things that many people will tell you when you begin to research and consider going to school online is that you need to look into a school’s accreditation.
-This is because the accreditation and accrediting body tells you a great deal about the reputation of a degree granting institution and what you can expect after completing your degree program.
-So here is your complete guide to understanding accreditation, red flags to look out for, and how to determine legitimacy if you’re unsure.
+One of the first things that many people will tell you when you begin to research and consider going to school online is that you need to look into accredited online colleges.
+This is because the accreditation and accrediting body tell you a great deal about the reputation of a degree-granting institution and what you can expect after completing your degree program.
+So here is your complete guide to understanding accredited online colleges.
+That includes red flags to look out for, and how to determine legitimacy if you’re unsure.

 What is accreditation, and why does it matter?